esphome/esphome-docs/components/climate/climate_ir.rst

     - ``4levels``; Low [1], Middle [2], Medium [3], High [4]
     - ``quiet_4levels``; Low [1], Middle [2], Medium [3], High [4], Quiet [5]

-The following are available in addition to climate_ir supports_heat and supports_cool

 - **supports_dry** (*Optional*, boolean): Enables setting dry mode for this unit.
 Defaults to ``false``.
 - **supports_fan_only** (*Optional*, boolean): Enables setting fan only mode for this unit.
 Confirm that mode is supported on your remote.
 Defaults to ``false``.

 - **horizontal_default** (*Optional*, string): What to default to when the AC unit's horizontal direction is *not* set to swing.
 Defaults to ``middle``.